Skip to main content

 Traumatic Brain Injury Caused by Slip and Fall

-Traumatic brain injury is among the most serious potential consequences of a slip and fall incident.
-Brain injuries can result in reduced mental capacity, impaired motor function and mobility, confusion, migraines, dizziness, nausea, and other serious impacts both immediately following the incident and for the rest of your life.
+Traumatic brain injury (TBI) is among the most serious potential consequences of a slip and fall incident.
+Brain injuries can result in:

-The following article looks at the aspects of traumatic brain injuries caused by a slip and fall accident that are commonly relevant to subsequent legal actions.
+The following article looks at aspects of traumatic brain injuries caused by a slip and fall accident that are relevant to legal actions.

 Dangerous Conditions